edgarroman/docker-setup-node-container/README.md

 - Isolate container scripts from source code
 - Be straightforward, but explain all the steps so modifications can be made

-# File Structure
+# Directory Structure and Files

-You'll want to start with a simple directory.
-I am skipping common files such as `.gitignore` for simplicity.
+You'll want to start with a simple directory structure.

 ```
 .